Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Background and Related Work

-\paragraph{Gradient-based approach.} \citet{IF} use Influence Function (IF)---a concept from robust statistics~\cite {if_robuststats}---for measuring the influence of a training data point on others in a DNN. \citet{VanAnh} proposed a way to adapt IF and its variants \textit{i.e.,} \textit{Gradient Dot Product} (GD;~\citet{gd_gc}), \textit{Gradient Cosine} (GC;~\citet{gd_gc}), and \textit{Tracing Gradient Decent} (TracIn;~\citet{tracin}), for identifying errors in large-scale source code datasets.
-The idea is that the gradients of error data points exhibit significantly large magnitudes and are opposite in direction to the gradients of normal data points.
+\citet{IF} use \textbf{Influence Function} (IF)---a concept from robust statistics~\cite {if_robuststats}---for measuring the influence of a training data point on others in a DNN without retraining.
+Several IF variants with faster measures have been proposed. \citet{VanAnh} proposed a way to adapt IF and its variants, that is, \textbf{Gradient Dot Product} (GD;~\citet{gd_gc}), \textbf{Gradient Cosine} (GC;~\citet{gd_gc}), and \textbf{Tracing Gradient Decent} (TracIn;~\citet{tracin}), for identifying errors in large-scale source code datasets.
+The idea is that the gradients of noisy data points exhibit significantly large magnitudes and are opposite in direction to the gradients of normal data points.
 The algorithm computes the influence score of each data point in the noisy dataset with data points in a reference set.
-A more negative influence score means it is more likely to be an error. \citet{Thang} use class information to improve the performance and stability of these gradient methods.
+A more negative influence score means it is more likely to be a noisy data point. \citet{Thang} use class information to improve the performance and stability of these gradient methods.
+We summarize the gradient-based approach as follows: